Florida Boating Law

-Authorities in Florida have cited vessel operators for violation of equipment and lighting requirements 3,710 times in 2013 and 4,000 times in 2012.Reckless, Careless and Negligent Operation of a Vessel
+Authorities in Florida have cited vessel operators for violation of equipment and lighting requirements nearly 4,000 times per year.Reckless, Careless and Negligent Operation of a Vessel

 State law forbids anyone who operates a vessel in Florida waters to do so with willful disregard for the safety of other people or property.
 Reckless operation is considered a first-degree misdemeanor.

 Additionally, operators must act in a reasonable and prudent manner with regard for all posted restrictions, vessel traffic, divers-down flags and other circumstances in an effort not to put others in danger.
 Careless operation is considered a noncriminal infraction.

 Federal navigation rule violations are also considered breaches of Florida law.

 Negligent vessel operation violations are issued about 800 times a year.
 Violations included:

 - Reckless operation of a vessel